-An application for renewal, shall contain the information stated in 3.6.1 unless it is agreed with zRMS that the complete dossier should be submitted later.
+An application for renewal shall contain the information stated in 3.6.1 unless it is agreed with zRMS that the complete dossier should be submitted later.

-The ZRMS notify the applicant for the receipt of the application and an agreement on the date for the submission of a complete dossier for renewal.
+The ZRMS notifies the applicant for the receipt of the application and agrees on a date for the submission of a complete dossier for renewal.